 Poverty rates by age groups.
-In 2015, EUROMOD shows lower poverty rates for all age subgroups than the external source.
-The difference is more accentuated for the group '0-15 years', where EUROMOD indicates 9% lower poverty rate than the external source.
-According to external statistics, poverty rate for the group '16-24 years' falls significantly in 2016, by 2.5 percentage points, and EUROMOD overestimates it by 7%.
+In 2014, EUROMOD shows roughly equal poverty rate for some age subgroups ('16-24 years', '50-64 years', '65+ years'), as the external source.
+However, a remarkable difference is noticed for the group '0-15 years', where EUROMOD indicates 13% lower poverty rate than the external source.

 Poverty rates for different poverty lines.
 EUROMOD shows lower poverty rates than external source for all selected poverty lines, for both men and women.
 The underestimation is stronger, the lower is the poverty line.
-Thus, for '40% median HDI', EUROMOD poverty rate in 2015 is by 14% lower than in external data, while for '70% median HDI' the difference is 6%.
+Thus, for '40% median HDI', EUROMOD poverty rate in 2014 is by 12% lower than in external data, while for '70% median HDI' the difference is 4%.